Point of Sale

 By Dana Krook

-As a restaurant owner, you already know rising minimum wage has been a big focus for the foodservice industry.
-But now, with many restaurants struggling to stay afloat in the wake of the COVID-19 pandemic, it’s more important than ever to know what changes are coming in the months and years ahead.
+As a restaurant owner, you already know rising minimum wage rates have been a big focus for the food service industry.
+But now, with increased labor costs, it’s more important than ever to know what changes are coming in the months and years ahead, so you can manage your operating expenses and payroll.

-Tipped minimum wage is an hourly pay rate for employees who receive tips on a regular basis.
+Tipped minimum wage is an hourly pay rate for employees who receive tips on a regular basis, like servers and bartenders.
 The minimum wage for tipped employees is generally lower than the general minimum wage.

 Currently, the U.S. federal government requires that tipped employees are paid at least $2.13 per hour in direct wages, as long as this amount equals the federal hourly minimum wage when combined with tips.
 If the employer’s direct wages of $2.13 per hour plus the employee’s tips do not equal the federal minimum hourly wage, the employer must make up the difference.